travisallen6/basecamp-mentor-handbook/README.md

  Basecamp is provided to students to help them set a pattern of accountability which will lead to success.
 Basecamp will replicate what the students will experience once they are attending DevMountain in person or online.
 We will cover HTML, CSS, JavaScript and even dip our toes in React and Node.
 We will also cover more basic things like picking a text editor and creating a usable file structure.

 As mentors to Basecamp students, you will be some of their first point-of-contact to all things at DevMountain.
 It is expected that you will meet with each student for 30 minutes a week for six weeks.
-This contact would ideally happen outside of your regular work/class.
+As a Basecamp-only mentor, feel free to schedule these meetings when works for you and the student.

 **Please keep all meetings professional**